 Follow these 4 best practices to boost your open rates.
 And make sure that once you've convinced your supporters to open your message, what they find inside is attractive and compelling.

 Your message should be clear, short and to the point.
 Most people won’t spend even a minute reading unless they’re highly committed to your organization.
 You’re sending a message to get your supporters to do something, so it should be crystal clear what you want them to do and how they should do it.

 With 54% of emails now opened on mobile devices, we recommend using responsive design to ensure an optimal user experience for your supporters.
 Big, clickable call-to-action buttons, easy-to-read text, and a simplified, uncluttered design is essential when reading from a small screen.

 4. Use Visuals

 That old adage about a picture being worth a thousand words is even more true with emails.
-Convey everything you can with a powerful image and keep your text to a minimum, but just make sure you do start off your message with a few phrases.
+Convey everything you can with a powerful image and keep your text to a minimum, but do make sure you start your message off with a few phrases.

-Or better yet, embed a thumbnail photo with a link to a short 20 to 30-second video in the email.
+Or embed a thumbnail photo with a link to a short 20 to 30-second video in the email.
 Just adding the word "video" to your subject line can boost click-through rates by 65% and your email will stand out from the rest as something fun and enjoyable that broke the monotony of their morning.
-A feat like this will increase the chances that they’ll open your next email as well.
+A feat like this will increase the chances that they'll open your next email as well.

 5. Test, Test, Test

 Don't EVER send an email out without testing your hyperlinks and overall impression and messaging.
-Having to send out a follow-up apology message is much worse than spending some extra time to get it right.
+Having to send out a follow-up apology message is much worse than spending some extra time to get it right the first time.
 We recommend always sending to a few colleagues for feedback, and using the 3-second rule: open for 3 seconds then close, and see what jumped out at you.
 Did it match the main message you're trying to get across?